Zatura24/ChorusDownloader/README.md

 # 🎶 Chorus Downloader 🎶
-Chorus Downloader is a discord bot for downloading songs of Chorus like repositories.
+Chorus Downloader is a discord bot for downloading songs of Chorus like repositories to local/remote filestorages.

-This bot is based on the API created by Paturages: [Chorus](https://github.com/Paturages/chorus)
+This bot is based on the API created by Paturages: [Chorus](https://github.com/Paturages/chorus).

 # Avaiable commands
 Following is a list of available commands.